 Sean Tamura-Sato is the Managing Partner at Minami Tamaki LLP and also leads the firm’s Consumer and Employee Rights Group.
 Mr. Tamura has a diverse legal practice that includes employment law, business litigation, non-profit counseling, and class actions.
 Mr. Tamura has successfully tried employment discrimination and wrongful termination cases as first chair in federal court and before the Equal Employment Opportunity Commission.

 Mr. Tamura advises entrepreneurs, executives, startup founders, and investors in matters involving employment contracts, shareholder & partnership disputes, trade secrets, high-stakes internal & government investigations, media & technology, severance agreements, and strategic business decisions.
 He also provides employment advice and counseling to restaurants, technology startups, medical groups, retailers, and a wide range of businesses in the personal services industry.

 Mr. Tamura’s antitrust and consumer law practice involves prosecuting class actions across the country.
 He has been involved in some of the largest class action cases on behalf of consumers in the history of antitrust law, including In re TFT-LCD (Flat Panel) Antitrust Litigation.
 He was also counsel in In re Volkswagen “Clean Diesel” Marketing, Sales Practices, and Products Liability Litigation that resulted in settlements valued at $14 billion.
 Mr. Tamura was also counsel in O’Bannon v.
 National Collegiate Athletic Association, the landmark antitrust lawsuit challenging the rules of amateurism governing college sports.

 Mr. Tamura was selected as a Northern California Super Lawyer from 2021 through 2023 and a Rising Star from 2013 through 2020.
-The Super Lawyers list recognizes no more than 5 percent of attorneys in each state.
+The Super Lawyers list recognizes no more than five percent of attorneys in each state.
 The Rising Stars list recognizes no more than 2.5 percent of attorneys in each state.
-Mr. Tamura has also been recognized from 2019 to 2022 by the Lawdragon 500 Leading Plaintiff Employment Lawyers list, which honors leading attorneys nationwide who have dedicated their practice to representing workers.
+Mr. Tamura is also listed on the Best Lawyers in America 2024 list and the Lawdragon 500 Leading Plaintiff Employment Lawyers list (2019-2023), which honors leading attorneys nationwide who have dedicated their practice to representing workers.